What Are SD-WAN and Its Open-Source Building Blocks?

 Management

-The central management includes an infrastructure layer that will typically comprise of NODE.js and databases as well as open source components for microservices orchestration and installation scripts.
+The central management includes an infrastructure layer that will typically comprise NODE.js and databases as well as open-source components for microservices orchestration and installation scripts.
 The core logic of the management will typically be proprietary, as that’s where a lot of the vendor's secret sauce is.

 SD-WAN Management Comprised of Open & Closed Source Elements